Bombardier Itino

-Bombardier Itino is a diesel multiple unit manufactured by Bombardier Transportation, originally developed by Adtranz.
-It has two or three cars and is capable of 140–160 km/h.
-A total of 57 units were manufactured at the former LEW Hennigsdorf factory between 2002 and 2010.
-It is in service in Germany and Sweden.
+The Bombardier Itino is a family of diesel multiple units manufactured by Bombardier Transportation, originally developed by Adtranz.
+Trains of the family have two or three cars and are capable of speeds of around 140–160 km/h.
+First introduced in 1998, a total of 57 units were manufactured at the former LEW Hennigsdorf factory between 2002 and 2010.
+The trains are in service in Germany and Sweden.

 Railways

 Germany

-In Germany it has been designated as DB Class 613 and is operated on Odenwaldbahn and Erfurter Bahn.
+In Germany, the Itino series has been designated as DB Class 615 and is operated on the Odenwaldbahn and the Erfurter Bahn.
 Twenty-seven units are currently operated by the two railways.

 Sweden

-In Sweden the unit has the designation Y31 and Y32, the latter for the three-car formation.
+In Sweden, the unit has the designations Y31, designating 2-car trains, and Y32, designating three-car trains.
 30 units have been delivered and are currently operated by Jönköpings Länstrafik, Kalmar Länstrafik, Norrtåg, Värmlandstrafik and Västtrafik.
 The Itino replaced the Y1 railcars.

 Technology

 The trains have two MAN diesel engines.
 The engines are based on truck engines, but larger (each 22 L/cylinder volume), also used for boats and electrical generators.
 They have hydraulic transmission.
 Units built between 2008 and 2010 feature two engines from Iveco (also based on truck engines) and they fulfill the latest environmental requirements for trucks.
 They also have mechanical automatic gearboxes from ZF Friedrichshafen meant for trucks.

 The distinctive angled window pillar bodyshell construction was previously introduced by ABB/ADtranz on the Regioshuttle.